Draco and the Malfoys: Lyrics

 Ross and Mehlenbacher write lyrics from Draco's perspective.
 Thus dressed in Slytherin-themed costumes (green and silver ties), their anti-Potter lyrics - "You may have freed our house elf, and brought doubt to our family name/ but your parents still got toasted by a big, green, glowing flame" - were initially a parody of wizard rock but were met with success and another Harry Potter-themed garage band was born.
 Draco and the Malfoys write catchy pop songs from the perspective of Harry's rival and tormentor, Draco Malfoy – "My dad's always there to open all my doors / You have to call a Patronus just to catch a glimpse of yours... my dad is rich, and your dad is dead" – goes one chorus.
 They make reference to various Harry Potter objects, such as the Mirror of Erised and the Patronus Charm.
 The lyrics are generally mocking and condescending towards Harry, Ron, and others.
 BostonNOW asked the band if Ross ever had "any anti-fans at your shows?"; Ross replied, "Never.
 Everyone is very supportive, although we will get little kids getting mad and yelling at us because we write songs making fun of Neville and Harry".
 The Advocate of Stamford, Connecticut reported that:

 The pair said they had fun trying to figure out why Draco's so mean, Mehlenbacher said.
 Their lyrics are written tongue-in-cheek, and all but the very youngest Harry Potter fans seem to understand that.

 "Little kids really take it personally," Ross, 32, told the Advocate.
 "They yell at us."

 Influences

-The band was inspired by the band Harry and the Potters, who were in turn inspired by the J. K. Rowling book series Harry Potter.
+The band was conceived as a parody of the band band Harry and the Potters, who were in turn inspired by the J. K. Rowling book series Harry Potter.